kruize/kruize-demos/JaegerDemo.md

 # Jaeger Demo
-This demo instruments a microservices springboot application using Jaeger to fetch the dependecies using Jaeger API.
+This demo deploys kruize, jaeger and a microservices spring boot application that is instrumented using jaeger in minikube.
+Kruize then fetches the microservices dependencies using the Jaeger [API](https://www.jaegertracing.io/docs/1.23/apis/#service-dependencies-graph-internal).
+You can find the details about the microservices application used [here](https://github.com/kruize/jaeger-demos/blob/main/JaegerDependencyDemo.md).

 ## How do I run it?